 Yes.
 You can buy commercial auto by itself, but we recommend buying liability insurance along with your commercial auto insurance.
-General liability insurance can protect your business from certain costs including medical expenses, legal costs, and more.
-When you buy both policies together, you also get a discount on them.
+General liability insurance can protect your business from certain costs including injuries to people who are not employees and damage to someone else’s property.
+We typically offer a discount when policies are purchased together.

 Yes, you certainly can!
 This policy will cover you if you need to drive out of state for your business operations.
 However, if you regularly drive more than 100 miles from your business location, this policy may not be right for you at this time.